Remedies

 Prickly Ash Bark

-The bark of a North American shrub in the citrus family, used in Indigenous and frontier folk herbalism and botanically related to Sichuan pepper.
+The bark of a North American shrub in the citrus family, used in Indigenous and frontier folk herbalism, known for a tongue-numbing sensation and botanically related to Sichuan pepper.

 Prickly Pear Seed Oil